ibm-cloud-architecture/refarch-privatecloud/Installing_ICp_on_prem_ubuntu.md

 ## IBM Cloud private Community  Edition vs Enterprise Edition
 There are two main differences between ICp Community Edition (CE) and Enterprise Edition (EE).

   * CE supports single node control plane while EE supports Highly Available Control Plane, with 3 or 5 master and proxy nodes
   * CE offers community support while EE offers SLAs and enterprise support

 This walkthrough will focus on installing the IBM Cloud private Enterprise Edition (ICP ee) on VMWare running in HA mode.
 If you are running in an air-gapped environment with proxy access to the internet, notes throughout this document will explain how to configure the environment to support this configuration.

 ## Assumptions:

+1. **Overprovisioning**
-1.  **Overprovisioning**: The way cloud services are designed to work is they only allocate as much resources to a virtual machine as is required for the current workload.
+  The way cloud services are designed to work is they only allocate as much resources to a virtual machine as is required for the current workload.
 Capacity is granted and removed as needed.
 For example, you may allocate 8 virtual CPUs to a VM, but that VM is actually only using the amount of GHz of processing power on the host machine as is needed to satisfy the demand.

   This means that whether you allocate 1 vCPU or 2 vCPUs, you are not using more capacity on the host to run the same workload.